SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable2.md

   Persistence ensures that category upgrades and reviews are accurate over time.

 ## Architectural Design
+The Architectural design chosen is 'Layered'.
+We feel that this will be suffice for the size and depth of this project.
 ![Architecture Diagram](https://github.com/SLee-842/SER315/blob/main/resources/images/architecture-breakdown.png)
 |:--:|
 | **Figure 3.** Layered Architecture for Bike Racing Registration System |